Ela-Bo/HR-Diversity/README.md

 ![](https://github.com/Ela-Bo/HR-Diversity/blob/main/Diversity.png)

+HR Analytics is catching on, but it’s still a growing area with many companies yet to embrace the opportunities it can offer.
+Last year I was part of a data science bootcamp and spent some time training myself to learn python and statistics.
+I know that HR information is subject to confidentiality, privacy and data protection laws and ethics is something that should always be on your mind.
+Still I am so curious to take a deeper dive into the HR Analytics world, that's why I spent some time to find out more about diversity and inclusion and how HR Analytics can help.

 # Diversity and Inclusion

 Diverse teams with engaged talents are **more innovative, u**nderstand customer needs better, and drive financial results**.
 On the one hand, a focus on diversity, equity and inclusion is important for companies looking to build workplaces that are **representative of the world in which we live**.
 On the other hand, investments in diversity, equity and inclusion have a well-documented relationship to **business performance** and increased profits.